Any links to Amazon are affiliate links.

 I have a really good friend who also does Babywise with her son who is 9 months younger than Brayden.
-She started BW from birth and also started signing at a young age.
-When she started signing I thought, "I really should do that with Brayden."
+She started Babywise from birth and also started signing at a young age.
+When she started signing I thought, “I really should do that with Brayden.”
 By that point, Brayden was about 13-14 months old and said well over 100 words.
-While that is a lot of words, there are far more words that were not a part of his vocabulary, including words that he needed to avoid mini-tantrums (at that time I didn't think they were mini, but now I know better :) ).
+While that is a lot of words, there are far more words that were not a part of his vocabulary, including words that he needed to avoid mini-tantrums (at that time I didn’t think they were mini, but now I know better 🙂 ).

 I taught him words and phrases like “all done,” “milk,” “drink,” “more,” “please,” and “help.”
 He caught on really quickly, and the words really helped him control his frustrations.
 He is a perfectionist and has shown that from a young age.
 He is the type of perfectionist that gets very frustrated if he can’t get it perfect the first time he tries something.
 The word “help” made a huge difference for him.
 Instead of trying something, not getting it, then starting to cry, he would try it, not get it, start to get frustrated, then sign “help” to me.
 It helped for a few reasons.
 One is that he had a way to communicate his feelings.
 Another is that he had an avenue of thought and action to follow rather than just giving in to his emotions.
 Finally, it gave him something constructive to do.
 It showed him that asking for help was more productive than a fit.

 With Kaitlyn, I started signing at a young age, though not as young as I could have.
-Since BW II is ages 5-15 months, I started at about 5 months showing her signs.
-I believe showing earlier doesn't hurt anything, and plan to start with my next as early as he or she pays attention to what I am doing.
+Since On Becoming Babywise Book Two is for ages 5-15 months, I started at about 5 months showing her signs.
+I believe showing earlier doesn’t hurt anything, and plan to start with my next as early as he or she pays attention to what I am doing.
 That will be easier with future children because at this point, signing is a natural thing for our family.
-At 11 months, Kaitlyn regularly signs "all done," "more," "banana," "brother," "daddy," "drink," and she is working on "cheese."
-It isn't a large word list, but she is also a big talker and says a lot of words, so our need for signs is not as great as it would be if she didn't speak yet.
+At 11 months, Kaitlyn regularly signs “all done,” “more,” “banana,” “brother,” “daddy,” “drink,” and she is working on “cheese.”
+It isn’t a large word list, but she is also a big talker and says a lot of words, so our need for signs is not as great as it would be if she didn’t speak yet.

 For me, signing is just a communication bonus.
 It is a way for my children and me to communicate better.
 My goal is not necessarily to teach a full language to them.
 Right now, I don’t plan to get into sentence structure and the like with them (not a bad idea, just not in my list of things to do).
 My plan is simply to teach them words we need to communicate more efficiently.

-Benefits of Signing
+Benefits of Signing With Your Baby

 I have already mentioned one benefit: fewer tantrums.
 It also helps prevent whining.
 Another benefit to signing is when you have more than one child.
 Brayden remembers all of his signs, and is learning the signs Kaitlyn adds beyond what he knows.
 He and Kaitlyn communicate with each other with signs.